 2015 Lincoln MKC

 Eagle-eyed commenters have already spotted this car in my 2002 Audi TT COAL (man, I can’t put anything past you guys).
 As our kids continue to get older and ride with us less (eventually driving their own cars), we continued to downsize our “family” vehicle.
 We decided to move from the mid-sized Lexus RX 350 to a compact SUV.
-While there are many great options in this space, with the Ford X-Plan pricing I have available to me at Cardinal Health, the price on the MKC was hard to beat.
+While there are many great options in this space (including the Lexus NX), but with the Ford X-Plan pricing I had available to me at Cardinal Health, the price on the MKC was hard to beat.

 The MKC, along with the 2014 MKZ and the 1970 Mark III allowed to briefly complete the Lincoln hat trick: Having a Lincoln in each of my three garages, as pictured in the hero shot at the top of the article.
 However, like a solar eclipse, this confluence of vehicles would be short-lived.